alichtman/writeups/hack-the-box/Frolic/writeup.md

 ## Summary

+I find a vulnerable application `playsms`, use a metasploit module to pop a shell as `www-data`, and write a ROP exploit to get `root`.

 ## Enumeration

 I start a portscan of all ports (`-p-`), running OS, service version, and vulnerability scripts (`-A`), skipping host discovery (`-Pn`), with verbose logging (`-v`) and output to a file (`-oN`).